-Tam Joseph (b.1947) is a Dominica-born British painter, formerly known as Tom Joseph.
-Described as "a uniquely talented, multidimensional artist" by art historian Eddie Chambers, "Tam Joseph has contributed a number of memorable paintings that locate themselves at the centre of socio-political commentary, often making work that shocks as it amuses, amuses as it shocks.
-Typical in this regard are paintings for which Joseph is universally loved and respected, such as 'Spirit of the Carnival' and 'UK School Report'."
+Tam Joseph (b.1947) is a Dominica-born British painter.
+Described as a uniquely talented, multidimensional artist by art historian Eddie Chambers, Tam Joseph has contributed a number of memorable paintings that locate themselves at the centre of socio-political commentary, often making work that shocks as it amuses, amuses as it shocks.
+Typical in this regard are paintings for which Joseph is universally loved and respected, such as 'Spirit of the Carnival' and 'UK School Report'.

 One of his best known paintings is his 1983 work Spirit of the Carnival, a reference to the Notting Hill Carnival.
 Another notable work, dating from 1983, is UK School Report, which depicts the passage of a Black youth through the British education system in three portraits that are captioned: "Good at sports", "Likes music" and "Needs surveillance".